 Transformer core losses are called constant losses which include both eddy current losses and hysteresis losses.

 Both losses occur due to the reluctance of the core because we cannot construct a core with zero reluctance. (just like voltage drop in the electrical circuit.
 The voltage drop occurs in the cable due to the cable resistance)

 Eddy current losses:

-Each material has its own molecules structure.
-Transformer Hysteresis Losses occurs due to the friction of molecules against the flow of the magnetic lines of force required to magnetize the core, which are constantly changing in value and direction first in one direction and then the other due to the influence of the sinusoidal supply voltage (Alternating current).
+Each material has its own molecule structure.
+Transformer Hysteresis Losses occurs due to the friction of molecules against the flow of the magnetic lines of force required to magnetize the core, which is constantly changing in value and direction first in one direction and then the other due to the influence of the sinusoidal supply voltage (Alternating current).